jt-ito/MMP-Renamer/README.md

 ### Provider Order Customization

-Drag providers in **Settings â†’ Metadata providers** to control lookup order.
+Drag providers in **Settings → Metadata providers** to control lookup order.
 For example, prioritize TMDb over TVDB for better movie metadata, or put AniDB first for anime-heavy libraries.

 Inactive providers appear below active slotsâ€”click to re-add them to the chain.